lyteword/chspurgeon-tod/volume-7/psalm-128.md

 **Verse 2.** The blessedness of the righteous are first generalized, then particularized.
 Here they are divided into three particulars.

-1\.The fruit of past labours.
+1\.
+The fruit of past labours.

-2\.Present enjoyment.
+2\.
+Present enjoyment.

-3\.Future welfare: "It shall be well with thee."
+3\.
+Future welfare: "It shall be well with thee."
 Well in time; well in death; well at the last judgment; well forever.— *G. R.*

 **Verse 2.**

-1\.Labour a blessing to him who fears God.
+1\.
+Labour a blessing to him who fears God.

-2\.The fruits of labour the result of God's blessing.
+2\.
+The fruits of labour the result of God's blessing.

-3\.The enjoyment of the fruits of labour a further blessing from God.
+3\.
+The enjoyment of the fruits of labour a further blessing from God.

 — *W. H. J. P.*

 **Verse 2.** (*first clause* ).
 Success in life.

-1\.Its source—God's blessing.
+1\.
+Its source—God's blessing.

-2\.Its channels—our own labour.
+2\.
+Its channels—our own labour.

-3\.The measure in which it is promised—as much as we can eat.
+3\.
+The measure in which it is promised—as much as we can eat.
 More is above the promise.

-4\.The enjoyment.
+4\.
+The enjoyment.
 We are permitted to eat or enjoy our labour.

 **Verse 2.** (*second clause* ).
 Godly happiness.

-1\.Follows upon God's blessing.
+1\.
+Follows upon God's blessing.

-2\.Grows out of character: "feareth the Lord."
+2\.
+Grows out of character: "feareth the Lord."

-3\.Follows labour: see preceding sentence.
+3\.
+Follows labour: see preceding sentence.

-4\.It is supported by wellbeing: see following sentence.
+4\.
+It is supported by wellbeing: see following sentence.

 **Verse 2.** (*last clause* ).

-1\.It shall be well with thee while thou livest.
+1\.
+It shall be well with thee while thou livest.

-2\.It shall be better with thee when thou diest.
+2\.
+It shall be better with thee when thou diest.

-3\.It shall be best of all with thee in eternity.
+3\.
+It shall be best of all with thee in eternity.

 — *Adapted from Matthew Henry.*

 **Verse 3.** The blessing of children.

-1\.They are round our table—expense, anxiety, responsibility, pleasure.
+1\.
+They are round our table—expense, anxiety, responsibility, pleasure.

-2\.They are like olive plants—strong, planted in order, coming on to succeed us, fruitful for God—as the olive provided oil for the lamp.
+2\.
+They are like olive plants—strong, planted in order, coming on to succeed us, fruitful for God—as the olive provided oil for the lamp.

 **Verse 3.** A complete family picture.
 Here are the husband, the wife, the children, the house, the rooms in the side, the table.
 We should ask a blessing upon each, bless God for each, and use each in a blessed manner.